RepChain: A Reputation-based Secure, Fast and High Incentive Blockchain System via Sharding: Introduction

 \section{Introduction}

-In recent years, blockchain technology has shown great potential to revolutionize the global financial ecosystem~\cite{blockchainchange,nakamoto2008bitcoin}.
+The Internet of Things (IoT) is a promising technique to enhance the connection between all physical objects in the world, which was 4.9 billion in 2015 and expected to be 25 billion by 2020~\cite{rivera2014gartner}.
+However, IoTs still face many security issues such as point of failure, DDoS, Sybil attack and \textit{etc}~\cite{lu2018internet}.
+In recent years, the development of blockchain technology has shown great potential for its integration with IoTs to address the aforementioned security issues~\cite{novo2018blockchain, yang2018blockchain, huang2019b}.
 Technically, blockchain is a decentralized and public digital ledger which records data in a large number of distributed nodes.
-In ideal cases of such intermediary-free system, consensus, \textit{i.e.} agreement on data is expected to be achieved by the honest majority efficiently (\textit{i.e.}, high throughput) and resistant to retroactive modification by malicious users (\textit{i.e.}, high security).
-Existing blockchain systems are still far from meeting above expectations.
-For example, Bitcoin and Ethereum can only handle 7 and 20 transactions per second respectively~\cite{ethtps}, while their centralized counterparts, PayPal and Visa can deal with hundreds to thousands of transactions per second~\cite{scalability}.
+In ideal cases of such an intermediary-free system, consensus, \textit{i.e.} an agreement on data is expected to be achieved efficiently by the honest majority (\textit{i.e.}, high throughput) and will be resistant to retroactive modification by malicious users (\textit{i.e.}, high security).
+Existing blockchain systems are still far from meeting the above expectations.
+For example, Bitcoin and Ethereum can only handle 7 and 15 transactions per second respectively~\cite{ethtps}, which barely meet the requirement of IoTs.

-The fundamental limitation is attributed to global consensus requirement, \textit{i.e.}, every data should be validated by all validators.
-Thus, the validation workload increases with the growing number of the validators, but the system capacity remains unchanged.
-Based on above analysis, sharding is an intuitive solution for throughput improvement, where the validators are separated into several groups so that transactions can be processed in parallel.
-In the state-of-the-art literature, several sharding-based protocols including RSCoin~\cite{danezis2015centrally}, Elastico~\cite{luu2016secure}, OmniLedger~\cite{kokoris2017omniledger} and RapidChain~\cite{zamanirapidchain} have been proposed to address the trade-off between throughput and security.
+The fundamental limitation is attributed to a global consensus requirement, \textit{i.e.}, all data should be validated by every validator.
+Thus, the validation workload increases with the growing number of validators, but the system capacity remains unchanged.
+Sharding is an intuitive solution to tackle this limitation, where the validators are separated into several groups so that transactions can be processed in parallel to boost throughput.
+In the state-of-the-art literature, several sharding-based protocols (RSCoin~\cite{danezis2015centrally}, Elastico~\cite{luu2016secure}, OmniLedger~\cite{kokoris2017omniledger}, RapidChain~\cite{zamani2018rapidchain} and Monoxoide\cite{wang2019monoxide}) have been proposed to address the trade-off between throughput and security.